Realtime Climate

 We have built strong relationships with thousands of trusted, mostly local messengers who deliver our content.
 Local relevance and credibility make our communications effective; the broad scale of our efforts help advance national and global conversations.

-Climate Central's best-in-class global elevation data anchored the visualizations and maps used at the 2021 UN Climate Conference to illustrate sea level rise projections.
+Climate Central's best-in-class global elevation data anchored visualizations and maps used at the 2021 UN Climate Conference to illustrate sea level rise projections.
+To date, our online maps and tools have been used more than 10 million times.
 Our 10-year-old Climate Matters program provides production-ready graphics and climate science reporting resources to meteorologists and journalists in 95% of U.S. media markets.
-Our scientists continue to author some of the most influential climate studies published in top-tier peer-reviewed journals.
-And our tools and data support planning and adaptation initiatives around the world.
+Along with a small team of international experts, our scientists launched the groundbreaking World Weather Attribution, changing the narrative on links between climate change and individual extreme weather events.
+Our pioneering attribution work continues with the Climate Shift Index, which along with our other tools and data analyses support communication, planning and adaptation initiatives around the world.